July 9–27, 2018, Vancouver, Canada

 Twelve scholars will be awarded stipends of USD 2700 to support their participation in the seminar.
 Stipends are funded by the American Society for Aesthetics.
 The UBC Department of Philosophy is providing meeting and research facilities for the duration of the seminar.

 Stipends will be paid in US dollars on the first day of the seminar.
 Cheques will not be sent by mail.
-The Canadian dollar is exchanging for an average of around USD 0.75.
+As of the summer of 2017, the Canadian dollar is trading at around USD 0.80.

 While most participants will have a background in philosophical aesthetics, the seminar is designed to promote exchanges between philosophers specializing in aesthetics and specialists in other branches of value theory.
 Scholars of the arts and aesthetic phenomena with training in the humanities or social or natural sciences are also encouraged to apply, and to bring their disciplinary expertise to the agenda.

 The seminar is organized around four approaches to answering the question why aesthetic value matters.
 While the first two approaches are represented in the literature in contemporary aesthetics, two borrow from (and promise to contribute to) other areas of philosophy.
 Readings will be finalized in consultation with seminar participants—especially non-philosophers and philosophers outside aesthetics—in the months leading up to the seminar.